 Grant Award Details

-- The overall objective is to develop and validate a therapy for spinal cord injuries in which human stem cell-derived neural cells are injected into the injured spinal cord using an injectable gel.
+The overall objective is to develop and validate an autologous hPSC-derived neural stem cell therapy for spinal cord injuries using an injectable hydrogel.

 Grant Application Details